 - ½ cup Caramel Spiced Pecans or Pumpkin Spice Pecans

 Honey-Lemon Dijon Dressing

-- 2 tbsp white wine vinegar or Champagne vinegar
+- 2 tablespoon white wine vinegar, or Champagne vinegar

 - 1 small shallot, finely minced